castor-labs/zig-lib-conzole/README.md

 - **Flag Support**: Boolean and value flags with default values
 - **Error Handling**: Clear error messages for invalid arguments and flags
 - **Zero Runtime Overhead**: All validation happens at compile time
-- **Unified Testing**: Single test command discovers and runs all tests using `std.testing.refAllDecls`

 ## Quick Start